 Stay safe out there!

 Why might I have a good background to chat with you about distributed teams?
 I’ve been doing it for over ten years.
 I currently lead the engineering, product, and design team at Parse.ly, which is one of the earliest practitioners of the “fully distributed” model among modern software & SaaS companies.
 It scaled up to millions in revenue and a staff of 50+ amazing contributors.
 Parse.ly’s fully distributed team spans across sales, marketing, support, product, engineering, and design.
+In February 2021, Parse.ly was acquired by Automattic, and became part of its enterprise/SaaS division, WPVIP.
+Parse.ly is therefore now part of one of the largest fully distributed teams in the world.
 Even prior to my time at Parse.ly, I worked on distributed teams in the open source community and in Fortune 500 firms.
 Feel free to get in touch.